Sister City Anniversary: January 1994

 The culture of Ga District celebrates the long history of the people in song, dance and festivals.
 The Homowo Festival, recognizing the end of famine, is celebrated by people in the two districts.
 Local artisans produce textile (kente cloth, tye dye, and others), wood carvings and jewelry made of gold, bronze, beads and diamonds.

-We hope that you will be inspired by the sights, sounds, and flavors that this sister cities relationship relishes in.
+We hope that you will be inspired by the sights, sounds, and flavors that this sister city relationship relishes in.